A complete guide on how to get a commercial on TV

-- Work with a director.
-The director is the one that translates the idea into a TV commercial.
+- Work with a video production company.
+By working with a director, you will benefit from having their experience as a guide.
+What is more, companies like Impress Video are able to quickly translate the idea into a TV commercial.
 Remember to set your budget and deadlines before you start the production process.
 Location and casting are also decided at this stage.

 The idea you’ve been working on, finally comes to life.
 At the end of the shoot, everything should be backed up and sent to the post-production facility.